12 Family Christmas Read Alouds

 Reading aloud as a family doesn’t have to be complicated!
 We do it here and there at meal times, and sometimes in the evenings after dinner.
 During the winter we like to cozy up to the fireplace, and in the summer we often sit on the front porch.

-Huge parenting tip: audiobooks totally count as read alouds!
+Parenting pro tip: audiobooks totally count as read alouds!
 My family is always in the middle of an audiobook, which we often listen to in the car.

 By the way, if your car was made before the advent of Bluetooth technology, I highly recommend this affordable little gadget.
 It will revolutionize your car audio experience!